jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 (2) The agency—
   (a) must update the notification following any change to the income-related rent calculated or notified for the tenant, including any change where the agency's assessment is that the income-related rent should be equal to the market rent; and
   (b) may update a notification following an investigation under this Part.
-(3) An updated notification must state whether the change in income-related rent is due to a change in the tenant’s circumstances or the circumstances of any other applicable person and, if so, the date the change in circumstances occurred.
+(3) An updated notification must state—
+  (a) whether the change in income-related rent is due to a change in the tenant’s circumstances or the circumstances of any other applicable person and, if so, the date the change in circumstances occurred; and
+  (b) whether the change in income-related rent is required or permitted under section 118A(3).
 (4) A social housing provider is entitled to rely on a notification given under this section.
 (5) A notification under this section may be given by electronic means in accordance with subpart 2 of Part 4 of the Contract and Commercial Law Act 2017.